MathiasTichota/prime_detector/README.md

 $$6k + 1 \quad \text{or} \quad 6k + 5 \quad (\equiv 6k - 1)$$

 ### Performance Implication
 By implementing this logic, the algorithm skips multiples of 2 and 3 automatically.
-I
+Instead of incrementing by 2 (checking all odd numbers), the loop increments by 6, checking only two candidates ($i$ and $i+2$) per iteration.
+This reduces the number of necessary test operations by approximately **33%** compared to standard trial division.